KaneHart/GTNH-2020/README.md

 ## Why the Changes?

-Simply putting it we don't agree with all the changes that are made and so we customize a few things on both the server and client that we feel is more fitting for our community.
-That being said we don't force the requirement of having our client side at all.
+Simply put we don't agree with all the changes that are made so we customize a few things on both the server and client that we feel are more fitting for our community.
+That being said we don't force the requirement of having our client side at all (you will be able to join our server with the stock client).

-## Why the Changes?
+## When will the server be up?

 First Quater of 2020.
-We don't have an exact date we still have to purchase hardware, etc yet for the launch.
+We don't have an exact date as we still have to purchase hardware, do testing and cofiguration for the launch.

 ## What will the server Specs Be?